SmritiSrinivas3/Calculator/README.md

 # Calculator
-Making a calculator using React.
-Referred 'Web dev simplified' on youtube
+Making a calculator using HTML,CSS and Javascript.
+Followed the tutorial created by 'Web dev simplified' on youtube.

-Not completed